hankchen1728/Leetcode-cpp/src/0011_container_with_most_water/README.md

 ## Idea
 Each time always move the shorter line.
+Keep moving until the height is larger than current minimal one.

 ## Problem Statement
 <p>Given <code>n</code> non-negative integers <code>a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>n</sub></code><sub> </sub>, where each represents a point at coordinate <code>(i, a<sub>i</sub>)</code>. <code>n</code> vertical lines are drawn such that the two endpoints of the line <code>i</code> is at <code>(i, a<sub>i</sub>)</code> and <code>(i, 0)</code>.
 Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.</p>